Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 and bounding polyhedron (the

-regular octahedron with
+regular octahedron with O

 h

-symmetry): absence of rst-order electromagnetic coupling, absence
+symmetry): absence of first-order electromagnetic coupling, absence

 of SU(3) color in the form generated for baryons, self-conjugate (Majorana-type) character, and